akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 # Microcontroller Communication Protocols
 <p align="justify">
 An AVR-based RFID security access control system in which only authorised personnel are allowed access to a secure area, developed during embedded system design training.
-Using this system, authorization of personnel is carried out with a passive-type RFID card and only those with access can enter a secured area.
+Using this system, authorization of personnel is carried out with a passive-type RFID card, and only those with access can enter a secured area.
 </p>

 ## Table of Contents